 “Essential oils are a wonderful healing approach for children.
 Newborns recognize their mother by scent, not sight.
 Children explore the world by smelling things.
 As we age, a single scent can trigger a flood of memories.
 As you cuddle your child in your arms when sick, allowing them to smell a few drops of lemon and eucalyptus can ease their breathing and reduce their fever.
 As they fall asleep at night, a gentle foot or hand rub with lavender and marjoram will send them off into the sweet and gentle night with a sweet and soothing scent.
 Essential oils are more than a sweet smell.
 They calm the nerves, aid the body, and soothe the soul.”

 So Dr. Hedayat hooked me up with medical-grade oils, I added aloe vera gel and water, and voila!
 Instant DIY natural hand sanitizer.
 We use it daily at the Whole Child Center, and I’ve taught hundreds of kids and their families how to make it.
-For an Earth Day demonstration at my children’s elementary school, we even made a cute how-to video.
+Here’s a how-to video.
 Sometimes we substitute orange or grapefruit oil for the lemon, just to vary the aroma.
 It became so popular and families kept asking us to make them more that we partnered with Kristina at Poofy Organics, and now she makes and bottles the blend (“Clean Clappers”) for us.

 I’ve been asked from time-to-time (including by the New York Times) for data supporting the anti-microbial efficacy of these oils.
 Here is a selection of relevant scientific research.